Tutorial: ‘Wrap & Fold’ Technique For Perfect Handles Every Time

 - Use walking foot and stitch through all layers around all edges.

 - Plain Handles: Trim away ends without batting/interfacing.
 Trim handles to 27”.

 - ‘D’ Ring handles: Handles are ready to go

 Nice, long, even, consistent handles.
 Shown with rectangular ring attachment.

-A confident piece of batting will hold its shape when wrapped with fabric.
-By ‘confident’ I mean the difference between soft and drapey batting suitable for a baby quilt versus a more firm low-loft batting with more structure ideal for giving bags great posture.
-The batting should be more firm than the fabric.
-I like batting with fusible on one side, rather than both sides.
+A confident piece of fusible fleece or batting will hold its shape when wrapped with fabric.
+By ‘confident’ I mean the difference between soft and drapey suitable for a baby quilt versus a more firm medium-loft fleece/batting with more structure ideal for giving bags great posture.
+The fleece should be more firm than the fabric.
+I like fleece with fusible on one side, rather than both sides.

 The interfacing is also cut slightly narrower than the batting for strategic reasons.
 First of all, it can easily be centered over the slightly wider batting.
 This is important.
 If the long lengths of the batting and interfacing were the same size, they’d need to be aligned/stacked perfectly or it would result in overhang of one material and inconsistencies in the finished handle.